gittolearn20180802/learngit/readme.txt

 ﻿

-git is a version controlsystem. git is free software.
+git is a distributing version controlsystem. git is free software.